[ Subbuteo Menu ][ Teams ][ Accessories ][ Index ][ Links ][ Mail Me ]

 1950s Cricket Rules.

-There are two distinct versions of Subbuteo cricket, the flat version of the 1950s and the later OO scale version which was produced in the late 1960s.
-The flat version arrives very early in Subbuteo's history, possibly before 1950, and is another absolute classic in terms of gameplay.
-Like the football (but unlike rugby), Peter Adolph has a great set of rules and playing mechanism worked out from the start, and the OO scale cricket produced in the 1960s-80s does not vary all that much from this original form.
-Indeed, the flat bowler is retained for this later set, as are the wicket stops (which represent the amount of ground a wicket keeper would cover).
+There are two distinct versions of Subbuteo cricket, the flat version of the 1950s and the later OO scale version which was introduced in 1966 (after several years of planning).
+The flat version arrived very early in Subbuteo's history in the spring of 1949, and was another absolute classic in terms of gameplay.
+Like the football (but unlike rugby), Peter Adolph had a great set of rules and playing mechanism worked out from the start, and the OO scale cricket produced from 1966 to 1983 does not vary all that much from this original form.
+Indeed, the flat bowler was retained for this later set, as were the wicket stops (which represented the amount of ground a wicket keeper would cover).

 What is different in the 1950s game is fielding.
 Here the fielders are on the standard football bases of the period rather than being on catching bases.
-So in this version, a catch occurs when the ball rests close to the base (or hits the special "catching" fielder).
+So in this version, a catch occurs when the ball rests close to the base, or hits a special "catching" fielder.
 Runs are determined by the number of flicks used to return the ball to the wicket stop (i.e. keeper), which gives an extra degree of skill to fielding not found on the later version (and also gives the game a further tie-in to the football version).
+This form of fielding does slow the game down somewhat.

 The Early Cricket Rules.